MicrosoftDocs/azure-devops-docs/docs/boards/sprints/customize-taskboard.md

 ### Example styling rules

 What rules should you apply to highlight work items?
-Here are a few examples and their associated criteria .
+Here are a few examples and their associated criteria.

 > [!div class="mx-tdCol2BreakAll"]
 > | Work items | Criteria |